tildeleb/heapsort/README.md

 Performance Analysis
 --------------------
 When sorting the 1.2GB dataset the Go version of Heapsort is about 10 seconds slower than the C version.
 I think this is to be expected.
 A slice is accessed and because Go is a safe language each slice access must have it's bounds checked.
-The interface (indirect) calling sequence is also probably slower than the the function pointers that are used in the C version.
+The interface (indirect) calling sequence is also probably slower than the the function pointers that are used in the C version but that remain to be proven.

 Go Profile
 ----------